Lordmau5/SanAndreasAP/README.md

 `worlds/gta_sa` — that's where `gta_sa.apworld` comes from.
 This repo only has the C++ mod.

-## Current scope (v0.4.1)
+## Current scope (v0.5.0)

 - **Goal:**
     - **The Green Sabre** (Los Santos only)
     - **Are You Going to San Fierro?** (Los Santos → Badlands)
     - **Yay Ka-Boom-Boom** (Los Santos → San Fierro)
     - **A Home in the Hills** (Los Santos → Las Venturas)
+    - **End of the Line** (Los Santos → Return to Los Santos)
-- 76 story missions across all regions gated by Progressive Mission items
+- 100 story missions across all regions gated by Progressive Mission items
-- 100 spray tags, 50 snapshots, horseshoes and oysters as individual locations (toggleable)
+- Spray tags, snapshots, horseshoes and oysters as individual locations (toggleable)
 - Side activities, paying out **per level** rather than once at the end:
   Paramedic, Firefighter and Vigilante (12 levels each), Taxi Driver (one per 5 fares), Burglary (one per $1000 stolen), Trucking (8 levels, Badlands) etc.
+  The number of checks each activity sends is adjustable in the options.
 - 8 Ammu-Nation shop slots that sell checks (the menu shows what each purchase contains)
 - Traps (wanted level, fat CJ, flat tires, car fire) and filler items